Save time with SimpleLocalize Automations: Auto-translate, review & more

 Changing review status when translations are updated

-Combine automations
+Combine multiple automations

 When you create multiple automations, they will run one after another in the order you set them up.
 This way, you can combine actions to automate more complex tasks.